 Actually no, this is not the case at all.
 Travertine can be effectively used on the floors, walls, or in your shower area and is a stylish bathroom decor material.
 The key to making travertine tiles successful in a bathroom design is to make sure you seal your travertine tiles properly after installation, as that way you won’t have a problem with leaks.
 Brush or roller the sealant onto clean travertine tiles and once the first coat has set, apply a second coat.
 When sealing a shower or bath area, leave the sealant to dry for 24 hours before use.

-Travertine stone tiles don’t have to be used all over your bathroom, in fact they can be successfully mixed and matched with other types of tile.
+Travertine stone tiles don’t have to be used all over your bathroom, in fact they can be successfully mixed and matched with other types of stone or porcelain tile.
 For example, you could mix travertine with mosaic tiles and natural stone border tiles for a distinctive look.

 Taking Care of Travertine Tiles